 - Are you a “stretch” at this school?

 - Do you really want to attend this school?

 - Do you have the time to spend on this school’s application without jeopardizing your other application deadlines?

 - Are you confident that you can do a better job presenting yourself in the school-specific application than the Common Application?

-If you answered “yes” to all these questions, then use the college-specific application over the Common Application.
+If you answered “yes” to all these questions, then we would strongly encourage you to choose the college-specific application over the Common Application.

 Click here to read the 2019-2020 common application essay questions!